sreelakshmithilakan/End-to-End-E-Commerce-Marketplace-Analytics/README.md

 <img width="1340" height="525" alt="newplot (31)" src="https://github.com/user-attachments/assets/28f869dd-d871-4c66-96c2-baddf7aba291" />

+#### Methodology

+- Sellers were ranked by revenue contribution.
+- A cumulative revenue distribution curve was created.
+- The percentage of sellers required to generate 80% of total revenue was calculated.

 #### Insight

 Marketplace revenue is moderately concentrated among a relatively small group of sellers.
 Approximately 543 sellers (17.5% of all sellers) generate 80% of marketplace revenue, creating operational dependence on key vendors while maintaining broader seller participation.